 The Norwottock Rail Trail is an 11 mile path linking Northampton, Hadley, and Amherst along the former Boston & Main Railroad, built in 1887.
 The path's level terrain provides safe passage for bicyclists of all ages and abilities and both ends of the path offer free parking for trail users – Elwell State Park on Damon Road in Northampton and Station Road in South Amherst.
 Historians believe that the Native Americans who lived here before the European settlers were called the Norwottucks.
 Translated, norwottuck means “in the midst of the river.”
 Public restrooms are available at the parking area at Elwell Recreation Area.

 River RoadChesterfield, MA, 01012Phone: 413-532-1631

 Mountain biking is popular at Chesterfield Gorge, but it is limited only to the seven-mile River Road, which is accessible by a trail from the parking lot.
-See full description of Chesterfield Gorge, with more useful information.
+See a full description on our Walking & Hiking page.